gateio/gateapi-java/docs/FuturesApi.md

         String settle = "usdt"; // String | Settle currency
         String contract = "BTC_USDT"; // String | Futures contract
         Long from = 1546905600L; // Long | Start time of candlesticks, formatted in Unix timestamp in seconds.
 Default to`to - 100 * interval` if not specified
-        Long to = 1546935600L; // Long | End time of candlesticks, formatted in Unix timestamp in seconds.
-Default to current time
+        Long to = 1546935600L; // Long | Specify the end time of the K-line chart, defaults to current time if not specified, note that the time format is Unix timestamp with second
         Integer limit = 100; // Integer | Maximum recent data points to return. `limit` is conflicted with `from` and `to`.
 If either `from` or `to` is specified, request will be rejected.
         String interval = "\"5m\""; // String | Interval time between data points.
 Note that `1w` means natual week(Mon-Sun), while `7d` means every 7d since unix 0.
 Note that 30d means 1 natual month, not 30 days
         try {